xenkrypt/Yamixen-Spiritlight/README.md

 # Yamixen Spiritlight V1 – A DIY RGB Wearable Lighting System

-> Made with passion, solder burns, and RGB dreams – by Tharunkrishna T H
+Made with passion, perseverance, and a love for technology – by Tharunkrishna T H

-**Yamixen Spiritlight V1** is a wearable, Bluetooth-controlled RGB lighting module designed to be mounted on shoes.
-It features custom LED animations triggered by foot taps or BLE commands, making it ideal for cosplay, performances, or just lighting up your walk – literally.
+**Yamixen Spiritlight V1** is a wearable, Bluetooth-controlled RGB lighting module designed for footwear.
+It features custom LED animations triggered by foot taps or BLE commands, intended for creative expression in dance, cosplay, or everyday tech flair.

----

 ## Features

-- ⚡ **Bluetooth BLE Control** – Send commands from a custom mobile app
+- Bluetooth BLE control via mobile app
-- 👣 **Tap-to-Trigger Animations** – Tactile button for foot-based activation
+- Tactile button for real-time animation trigger
-- 🎨 **Color Customization** – Change RGB values in real time
+- Adjustable brightness and color using RGB values
-- 💡 **Animations**
+- Multiple animations:
-  - `Fade`: Fades the whole strip from the selected color
+  - `Fade`: Smoothly fades out from selected color
-  - `Converge`: Colored dots move from both ends and meet in the center
+  - `Diverge`: Colored dots emerge from the center and move outward
-  - `Rainbow`: Flowing multicolor effect
+  - `Rainbow`: Continuous flowing rainbow
-  - `Solid Rainbow`: Uniform rainbow cycling across the strip
+  - `Solid Rainbow`: Uniform rainbow cycling
-- 🔋 Runs on a rechargeable **1000mAh Li-Po battery**
+- Powered by a 1000mAh rechargeable Li-Po battery
-- 🛠️ Built using **Arduino IDE** and **MIT App Inventor**
+- Built with Arduino IDE and MIT App Inventor

----

 ## Components Used